German virus death toll tops 50,000 even as infections sink

 But it has seen much higher levels of infections in the fall and winter.
 Hundreds of deaths, sometimes more than 1,000, have been reported daily in the country of 83 million people over recent weeks.
 Germany hit the 40,000 mark on Jan.
 10.

-“These aren’t just figures — these are people who died alone … there are families mourning them,” she said.
+Steinmeier plans to lead a central memorial event for the dead after Easter.

+The lights are meant as a sign that “the dead in the corona pandemic are not just statistics for us,” Steinmeier said.
+“Even if we don’t know their names and families, we know that every figure stands for a loved one whom we miss infinitely.”

+Chancellor Angela Merkel echoed those comments this week, describing the recent death figures as “terrible.”
 Still, she said that daily infections are dropping and somewhat fewer people are receiving intensive care than over Christmas.

 In Europe, the U.K., Italy, France and Spain, all of which have smaller populations, still have higher death tolls.